DarkLilac/Sxz/README.md

 Sxz Reference Implementation

 <h3>About</h3>
 Sxz is a hybrid vector/raster binary image format designed for low-entropy(non-photographic) images.
+It allows for non-rectangular shapes and holes.
 Sxz can attain superior compression over PNG in some cases, but not all due to the immaturity of the encoder.
 Two decoders are provided in C# and Javascript for demonstration.

 The Sxz Reference Implementation is released under LGPL license.
 The Sxz Polyfill in Javascript is released under MIT license.
 The Polyfill demos are released on CC0 license.